John A. Downing

 History, prevention, kits, rescue, field treatment and more about hypothermia.

-This ice-in and ice-out clock is a bit of science fun to show you how to estimate when a body of water like a lake is likely to freeze or thaw.
+The Minnesota Lakes Thaw Tracker uses National Weather Service and Minnesota Department of Natural Resources data to show you how to estimate a lake is likely to freeze or thaw.

 Research Projects